• Skip to primary navigation

 Step 6: Add these tempered spices to the lentils, and garnish (if using) with chopped cilantro.

-Tempered spices being added to lentil soup.
+Tempered spices being added to lentil soup yellow.

-Serve it hot or warm.
-Enjoy!
+Serve hot or warm and enjoy!

-See the section below on serving suggestions.
+Check the section below for serving suggestions.

-Pro-tip to make the most amazing lentil soup recipe
+Tips for make the most amazing lentil soup recipe

-Mung lentil soup served ina round of grey bowl with a spoon and tea towel placed next to the bowl.
+Mung lentil soup served in a round of grey bowl with a spoon and tea towel placed next to the bowl.

 Notes, swaps, and storage